Senecio vulgaris: Herbivores

-The seed of common groundsel is a good green food for canaries and finches and it is available all year round.
+The seed of common groundsel is a good green food for canaries and finches, and it is available all year round.

 Senecio vulgaris seed has been found in the droppings of sparrows, and seedlings have been raised from the excreta of various birds.
 Seed has also been found in cow manure.

-Some Lepidoptera species eat many of the Senecio; additional studies via electrophysiological recordings have shown that the taste sensilla of the cinnabar moth larvae respond (get excited) specifically to the pyrrolizidine alkaloids, which all Senecio contain.
+Some Lepidoptera eat many of the Senecio; additional studies via electrophysiological recordings have shown that the taste sensilla of the cinnabar moth larvae respond (get excited) specifically to the pyrrolizidine alkaloids, which all Senecio species contain.